"I'm currently running Windows Server 2003 on an ageing machine, and I want to replace the Server without reinstalling OS and any applications.

 Image backup software can back up the old Server operating system to an image file and restore the image to the new computer or any different hardware with everything is maintained as it was: same machine ID, same domain name, same configuration, etc.

-Top-rated image backup software: EaseUS Todo Backup Server Edition provides Recover to dissimilar hardware function to migrate Server OS to a new one.
+Top-rated image backup software: EaseUS Todo Backup Server Edition provides System Transfer function to migrate Server OS to a new one.
 It supports Windows Server 2012/2003/2008 and Windows 8/XP/Vista/7.
 Backup old Server OS to image first, and follow the steps: